 You should be able to solve questions on revenue and cost calculations and identification of production points on cost curves, Shutdown points, Cobb-Douglass, Solow Residual, Unemployment rate, money multiplier, Fiscal multiplier, MV = PY

 The last session explains the flow of goods and services in a global setting.
-There are 2 readings:
+There are two readings:

-This is written for Level 1, but the same technique applies to Level 2 and 3.
+This is written for Level 1, but the same technique applies to Levels 2 and 3.